 Further reading: How to Do Keyword Research: Tools to Use + Proven Tips

-3. Create high-quality content
+3. Create a high-quality pillar page

 You may be a topic expert, but if content marketing isn’t your expertise as well, use the help of professional content creators for this step.